Bay Minette, Alabama: Higher education

-Culture
+Media

 Portions of the movie Close Encounters of the Third Kind were filmed near the town's Louisville and Nashville Railroad depot, and Friday the 13th Part VII: The New Blood was filmed in rural portions of Baldwin County near Bay Minette.

+Infrastructure

 Transportation

 Bay Minette Municipal Airport (1R8) is located 3 nautical miles (6 km) southwest of the central business district of Bay Minette.

 Intercity bus service is provided by Greyhound Lines.
+Countywide dial-a-ride transit service is provided by BRATS, the Baldwin Regional Area Transit System.

 Routes passing through the city include US 31 and Alabama State Route 59.

+Emergency Services

+Fire protection is provided by the Bay Minette Fire Department.

+Emergency Medical Services are provided by MedStar.

+Law enforcement agency is the Bay Minette Police Department.